-She has previously been a U.S State Department Scholar at the Study of the U.S Institute for Contemporary American literature (2012), Visiting Research Fellow, Oxford Centre for Islamic Studies (2013), and a Visiting Research Scholar, Southeast Asian Center, University of Washington (2014).
-She has also previously held joint appointments at the Sultan Omar Ali Saifuddien Center for Islamic Studies (2014-2017) and the UBD Institute of Asian Studies (2014-2017).
+She has previously been a U.S State Department Scholar at the Study of the U.S Institute for Contemporary American literature (2012), Visiting Research Fellow, Oxford Centre for Islamic Studies (2013), a Visiting Research Scholar, Southeast Asian Center, University of Washington (2014), and a Visiting Research Fellow at the Center for Southeast Asian Studies (CSEAS), Kyoto University (2017-2018).
+She has also been a Research Associate at the Center for Advanced Research and the UBD-Institute of Asian Studies (2017-2018, 2020-2021).

 PhD in Creative Writing, University of Manchester (2011)

 MA in Writing (Distinction), University of Warwick (2007)

 BA in English Literature (1st Class), University of York (2006)

 Ongoing, projected completion end of 2022.

 Google Scholar h-index